cap-js/docs/java/observability.md

 - automatic forwarding of telemetry signals (logs, traces, or metrics) to SAP BTP Cloud Logging or Dynatrace
 - full setup of Open Telemetry relevant configuration, including span hierarchy and OT collectors

-Spans and traces that are produced out-of-the-box include HTTP requests as well as CAP-specific execution of CQN statements or indivicual requests inside a OData $batch request.
+Spans and traces that are produced out-of-the-box include HTTP requests as well as CAP-specific execution of CQN statements or individual requests inside a OData $batch request.
 Metrics that are automatically provided include standard JVM metrics like CPU and memory utilization.

 In addition, it's possible to add manual instrumentations using the [Open Telemetry Java API](https://opentelemetry.io/docs/instrumentation/java/manual/), for example, in a custom event handler.

 <img src="./assets/screenshot_otel_trace.png" width="500px" class="mute-dark" alt="This graphic shows several spans, which conclude a trace of a single HTTP request, including the time they're opened and closed.">

 #### Configuration of CLoud Logging Service { #open-telemetry-configuration-cls }

+Open Telemetry support using SAP BTP Cloud Logging Service leverages the [Open Telemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) which needs to be attached to the CAP Java application.
+The following steps describe how this can be done:

 1) Bind your CAP Java application to a service instance of `cloud-logging`.
 On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing `ingest_otlp` as additional configuration parameter.
 The following snippet shows an example how to add this to a _mta.yaml_ descriptor:
     ```yaml